ian-chuang/ad-crawler/README.md

-# ad-crawler
+# Crawler Analysis Project

-Crawl the top 100 websites and detect third party requests and compare with ad-block
+The goal of this project is to crawl the top 100 most popular websites and gather and analyze data about HTTP requests, Javascript, and cookies.

 ## Third Party HTTP Requests